 their similiarity as a function of the displacement of one relative to the other.

-It is a function of the relative time between the signals, whose mathematical equation differs for analogue and digital signals.
+It is a function of the relative time between the signals, whose mathematical equation differs for analog and digital signals.

-For analogue signals it is the sum of the matching surfaces of the two waveforms:
+For analog signals it is the sum of the matching surfaces of the two waveforms:

 For discrete or digital signals, the sum of matching sub-pulses: